-Creating a partial snapshot export
+Creating a partial export

-Create a partial export to build an export snapshot of specifically selected entities from the Trust Framework, Policy Sets, and the Library.
+Create a partial export to build an export snapshot of specifically selected entities from a combination of the Trust Framework, Policy Sets, and the Library set.

 - 1. Click Branch Manager. - 2.
 Click Export Partial Snapshot. - 3.
 Select the desired items from the list on the left. - 4.
 Click Add selection to Snapshot at the top of the pane on the left.